How to Become a Financial Analyst in India: 2025 Guide

 • BBA (Hons)

 Next, potential financial analysts can pursue two career paths.
-The first is to continue their academic journey without any gap between their bachelor’s and master's degrees.
+The first is to continue their academic journey without any gap between their bachelor's and master's degrees.
 The second path is to get on-field experience with entry-level jobs before pursuing a master's course.
-In both cases, a master's degree is important.
+In both cases, a master's degree strengthens career prospects significantly.

 Below are the entrance examinations that one must appear for in order to pursue an MBA (Masters of Business Administration):